-RECORD DATE . . .
-The Record Date for payment of the interest on Bonds on any regularly scheduled interest payment date is defined as the 15th calendar day of the month (whether or not a business day) preceding such interest payment date.
+RECORD DATE...
+The record date ("Record Date") for the interest payable on the Bonds on any interest payment date means the close of business on the last day of the preceding month (whether or not a business day).

-ISSUANCE OF ADDITIONAL DEBT...
+ISSUANCE OF ADDITIONAL DEBT . . .
 The District may issue bonds or other obligations necessary to provide those improvements and facilities for which the District was created, with the approval of the TCEQ and, in the case of bonds payable from taxes, the District's voters.
-On November 8, 2011, voters within the District authorized the issuance of unlimited tax bonds in the principal amounts of \$42,280,000 for the purpose of providing water, wastewater, and drainage facilities to meet the needs of the residents and customers of the District.
-Following the issuance of the Bonds, \$21,280,000 in unlimited tax bonds authorized by the District voters will remain authorized but unissued for water, wastewater and drainage facilities.
-See "FINANCIAL STATEMENT - Authorized But Unissued Bonds."
-The District's voters, at the election held within the District on November 8, 2011, also authorized the issuance of refunding bonds in an amount of one and one-half times the amount of water, wastewater and drainage bonds and \$7,420,000 in bonds for parks and recreational facilities, all of which remain authorized but unissued.
+On May 6, 2017, voters within the District authorized the issuance of unlimited tax bonds in the principal amounts of \$55,000,000 for the purpose of providing water, wastewater, and drainage facilities to meet the needs of the residents and customers of the District.
+Following the issuance of the Bonds, \$48,265,000 in unlimited tax bonds authorized by the District voters will remain authorized but unissued for water, wastewater and drainage facilities.
+See "APPENDIX A - Changes in Long-Term Bonded Debt."
+Additionally, at the election held in the District on May 6, 2017, the voters within the District approved the issuance of unlimited tax bonds in the aggregate principal amount of \$82,500,000 for refunding bonds all of which remains authorized but unissued; and \$17,000,000 in aggregate principal amount of new money bonds for the purpose of acquiring or constructing road facilities, all of which remains authorized but unissued.
 Neither Texas law nor the Bond Order imposes a limitation on the amount of additional bonds which may be issued by the District.
 Any additional bonds issued by the District may dilute the security of the Bonds.
-See "RISK FACTORS."
+See "INVESTMENT CONSIDERATIONS."

-According to the District's engineer, the \$21,280,000 in principal amount of bonds authorized but unissued should be sufficient to reimburse the Developer for the water, wastewater and drainage facilities required for development within the District.
+According to the District's engineer, the \$48,265,000 in principal amount of bonds authorized but unissued should be sufficient to reimburse the Developer for the water, wastewater and drainage facilities required for development within the District.
 In addition, voters may authorize the issuance of additional bonds or other contractual obligations secured by ad valorem taxes.
 The District also has the right to issue refunding bonds, as well as revenue bonds and notes without voter approval.
 The District does not employ any formula with respect to assessed valuations, tax collections or otherwise to limit the amount of parity bonds which it may issue.
 The issuance of additional bonds is subject to approval of the TCEQ pursuant to its rules regarding issuance and feasibility of bonds.
 In addition, future changes in health or environmental regulations could require the construction and financing of additional improvements without any corresponding increases in taxable value in the District.